appsinacup/gamend_starter/modules/plugins/godot_hook/README.md

 Hook plugin that starts a Godot instance and forwards Gamend hook callbacks to it over WebSocket.

-## Why this starts Godot "on plugin startup"

 This plugin is an OTP application (`:godot_hook`).
 When it is started, it starts a supervisor which starts `GodotHook.GodotManager`.

 `GodotHook.GodotManager` will auto-start Godot in `init/1` when `:autostart` is true.

-If your Gamend build loads plugin ebin bundles and starts their OTP applications, Godot will start immediately when you enable/reload the plugin.

-If your setup only loads the hook module but does not start the plugin OTP app, the hook module still calls into the manager (best-effort) and will start Godot on the first hook invocation.

 ## Configuration